IuliaVrabie/CyclistSafetySystem/README.md

-# CyclistSafetySystem
+# Cyclist Safety System

 ## Overview

-The **Cyclist Safety System** aims to enhance cyclist safety by detecting obstacles, such as pedestrians, vehicles, and other bikes, in real-time.
-This system is designed to be implemented on a Raspberry Pi 4, camera and a laser range finder to help detect hazards from a distance.
-The system activates an alarm when a potential collision is detected.
+The Cyclist Safety System is designed to enhance cyclist safety by detecting potential hazards in real time.
+The project incorporates hardware components like cameras and sensors, along with software implementations for hazard detection.

+In this repo you can find two implementations, each designed to address safety in distinct ways:

+1. **Camera-based Hazard Detection**
+2. **LIDAR-based Hazard Detection**

+---

+## 1. Camera-based Hazard Detection

+This implementation uses a camera to monitor the cyclist's surroundings and detect potential hazards, such as vehicles, pedestrians, and other cyclists.
+Machine learning algorithms are employed to process the video feed and identify obstacles in real time.

-## Features
+### Features

-- **Object Detection**: Detects pedestrians, bicycles, and vehicles using YOLO Lite or MobileNet SSD models.
+- **Object Detection**: Detects pedestrians, bicycles, and vehicles using YOLO model.
-- **Search Window**: Automatically identifies a region of interest (ROI) in each video frame for efficient hazard detection.
+- **Search Window**: Automatically identifies a region of interest (ROI) for efficient hazard detection.
-- **Pyramid Image Processing**: Uses image pyramids to improve detection accuracy at different scales.
+- **Pyramid Image Processing**: Uses image pyramids to reduced computational complexity.
-- **Real-time Video Processing**: Analyzes video frames for object detection, drawing bounding boxes around detected objects.
+- **Real-time Video Processing**: Analyzes video frames for object detection.
 - **Automatic Frame Saving**: Saves frames with detected objects for later review.
-- **Customizable Detection Models**: Supports YOLO Lite and MobileNet SSD models for object detection.

-## Code Explanation

-### Functions:

-1. **add_search_window**: Adds a search window to the image, highlighting a central region for object detection.
-2. **build_pyramid_in_roi**: Creates an image pyramid for the region of interest (ROI) to improve multi-scale detection.
-3. **apply_roi_mask**: Applies a triangular mask to image to detect only in this triangular region.
-5. **perform_SSD_detection_on_roi**: Detects objects in the ROI using the MobileNet SSD model and returns bounding boxes.
-7. **load_mobilenet_ssd_model**: Loads the MobileNet SSD model for object detection.
-8. **draw_bounding_boxes**: Draws bounding boxes around detected objects with labels and confidence scores.

-### Workflow:

-- **Frame Processing**: Each video frame is converted to grayscale, and a search window is applied to focus on potential hazard areas.
-- **Object Detection**: The system uses MobileNet SSD to detect objects in the ROI and draws bounding boxes around them.
-- **Frame Saving**: Frames with detected objects are saved for later review.
-- **Real-time Display**: Processed frames are shown in real-time, with the option to stop playback by pressing 'q'.

-### Model:
+### Requirements

-- **MobileNet SSD**: A pre-trained deep learning model designed for object detection tasks, including detecting people, cars, and bicycles.
+- A Raspberry Pi 4 Model B (or equivalent).
+- Python 3.7+.
+- Pre-trained object detection model (e.g., YOLO).

-## Installation
+### Installation
 1. Clone the repository:
    ```bash
    git clone https://github.com/IuliaVrabie/CyclistSafetySystem.git